morbus/readmilling/README.txt

  * A Readmill API key from http://developers.readmill.com/
  * A web server with support for PHP scripts.

+Grab the source from https://github.com/morbus/readmilling, then:

+ * Specify your API key into the settings.php (or settings.local.php).
+ * Create a directory called cache/ in the root of the Readmilling source.
+ * Give your webserver permission to write to this cache/ directory.

-Grab the source from https://github.com/morbus/readmilling, throw your API key into the settings.php (or settings.local.php), and you should then be able to access index.html and any of the scripts from scripts/.
+You should now be able to access index.html and the scripts from scripts/.

 Don't hesitate to email morbus@disobey.com with further questions.